LanceSuen/SuperCaps/README.md

 - macOS with [Karabiner-Elements](https://karabiner-elements.pqrs.org/)

 ## Features
-- Post Escape if Capslock is pressed.
+- Post `Escape` if `Capslock` is pressed.
-- Post Capslock if Escape is pressed.
+- Post `Capslock` if `Escape` is pressed.
-- Bind Capslock + HJKL to arrow keys.
+- Bind `Capslock + HJKL` to arrow keys.

 ## Usage
 ### Windows
-> Running the script with administrator privileges is  recommended, which means you can use the feature in all programs.
+> Running the script with administrator privileges is  recommended, which means you can use the features in all programs.
 >
 Run `SuperCaps.ahk` with [AutoHotkey](https://www.autohotkey.com/).
 You can also compile the script and use `SuperCaps.exe`.